cabberley/hol-win10/README.md

     ```

   - Install terraform using tfenv
+  - NOTE: need to create .local/bin directory
+    On Ubuntu/Debian touching /usr/local/bin might require sudo access, but you can create ${HOME}/bin or ${HOME}/.local/bin and on next login it will get added to the session    $PATH or by running . ${HOME}/.profile it will get added to the current shell session's $PATH.

+        $ mkdir -p ~/.local/bin/
+        $ . ~/.profile
+        $ ln -s ~/.tfenv/bin/* ~/.local/bin
+        $ which tfenv

     ```bash
     git clone https://github.com/tfutils/tfenv.git ~/.tfenv
     ln -s ~/.tfenv/bin/* ~/.local/bin

-    tfenv install 0.12.24
-    tfenv use 0.12.24
+    - Restart terminal session required for next steps tfenv install 0.12.24 tfenv use 0.12.24
     ```